google/osv.dev/CONTRIBUTING.md

 2. Refer to the [OSV Schema](https://ossf.github.io/osv-schema/) documentation for information on how to properly format the data so it can be accepted.

-3. Data can be supplied either through a GitHub repo or a GCS bucket.
+3. Data can be supplied either through a public Git repository or a public GCS bucket.